hpr2609 :: SparkleShare

 Klaatu demonstrates SparkleShare

-Hosted by klaatu on 2018-08-02 is flagged as Clean and is released under a CC-BY-SA license.
+Hosted by Klaatu on Thursday 2018-08-02 is flagged as Clean and is released under a CC-BY-SA license.

 Initiated by Klaatu, this open series introduces Git and the concepts behind its use in a collaborative environment.